-Another reason why chatbots improve customer experience is due to the fact that they offer a great response time.
-Your customer service can easily get overwhelmed and, when this happens it will result in a massive customer frustration.
+In order to have a responsive website, you have to have good response time, and chatbots are great for that.
+Your customer service can easily get overwhelmed and, when this happens it will result in massive customer frustration.
 Sure, all your customers may need your assistance but the level of urgency doesn’t really matter from one person’s point of view.
 This is why a well-designed chatbot is particularly handy and can respond to everyone’s request simultaneously.

 Moreover, wait time between each message sent by your chatbot needs to be timed adequately in order to give your customers some time to read, yet, it shouldn’t be too long for them to start feeling neglected by the AI.

 Personalized marketing campaigns